Jazz snap 5-game skid, rally to beat Trail Blazers 117-114 - WHIZ News

 Utah used a 17-4 run to surge ahead early in the second quarter.
 Conley beat the first quarter buzzer with a 3-pointer to fuel the run and Ingles capped it with another outside basket to give the Jazz a 44-41 lead.

-Portland regained its footing on offense and regained the lead on a step-back 3-pointer by Lillard that broke a 52-52 tie.
-The Blazers used a 14-2 run to build a 72-58 halftime lead.
+Portland regained its footing on offense and used a 14-2 run to build a 72-58 halftime lead.
 Lillard and Gary Trent, Jr. scored back-to-back layups off steals to fuel the spurt.

+“I was really proud of our guys,” Portland coach Terry Stotts said.
+“Obviously we’re short-handed, it was an outstanding effort by everyone who played, and it’s just a shame that it was decided on an inexcusable missed call.”

 TIP INS

-Blazers: Hassan Whiteside (left leg contusion) did not play. … Trevor Ariza was ejected with 10:05 left in the second quarter after earning two technical fouls when he verbally accosted a referee. … Anfernee Simons did not return after suffering a concussion with 20.7 seconds left in the first quarter.
+Blazers: Hassan Whiteside (left leg contusion) did not play. … Anfernee Simons did not return after suffering a concussion with 20.7 seconds left in the first quarter.
 Simons hit the back of his head on the floor after a missed shot.
 He finished with five points in four minutes. … Caleb Swanigan matched his career high with 11 rebounds.

 UP NEXT